Azimuth (airline): Corporate affairs and identity

 Azimuth is headquartered in Rostov-on-Don, Rostov Oblast.
 Shareholders of the airline include Vitaliy Vantsev, who owns Vnukovo International Airport and Pavel Udod, former owner of Yakutia Airlines.
 As of April 2017, Azimuth's CEO position is held by Pavel Yekzhanov.
-Azimuth's logo and livery was designed by Asgard Branding based from St. Petersburg.
+Azimuth's logo and livery was designed by Asgard Branding based in St. Petersburg.
 According to the designers, the logo symbolizes the sun, the sea, the sky and southern hospitality.

 Destinations

-As of December 2019, Azimuth Airlines operates flights to 30 domestic destinations and three international destinations.
+As of December 2019, Azimuth Airlines operated flights to 30 domestic destinations and three international destinations.

+Codeshare agreements

+Azimuth has codeshare agreement with the following airlines: